qalearning/qakf-labs/labs03/lab3.md

 15. Delete the deployment (but not the service).

 16. Modify the lab3web.yaml file to add a volume of the `hostPath` type, with volume type of `File` and a path of `/home/student/index.html`.
 Mount the volume in the deployment's pod at a `mountPath` of `/usr/local/apache2/htdocs/`.
+Then recreate the deployment.

 <details><summary>show YAML</summary>
 <p>